-- 17. Upon information and belief, Elmiron was first approved by FDA in September, 1996 for painful bladder symptoms. - 18.
-The label and prescribing information that accompany Elmiron when prescribed to patients contains the following: "Warnings: None." - 19.
-In addition, according to the Drugs@FDA website, the label for Elmiron has been updated on approximately five occasions, at no time has it contained any information about visual loss, including pigmentary maculopathy, in any section of the label. - 20.
-Elmiron is known to take long time to exert an effect and patients who are prescribed Elmiron are advised to take the drug for at least six months in order to determine if there is an effect.
+18. The label and prescribing information that accompany Elmiron when prescribed to patients contains the following: "Warnings: None."

+19. According to the Drugs@FDA website, the label for Elmiron has been updated on approximately five occasions, at no time has it contained any information about vision loss, including pigmentary maculopathy, in any section of the label.
+The only mention in the label of any visual adverse events is a disclosure in the Adverse Reactions section that reveals clinical trial patients reported conjunctivitis, optic neuritis, amblyopia, and retinal hemorrhage.
+However, none of these adverse events are related to pigmentary maculopathy.

+20. Elmiron is known to take long time to exert an effect and patients who are prescribed Elmiron are advised to take the drug for at least six months in order to determine if there is an effect.
 For those patients who take the drug, the drug is known to be used for long-term use and in many patients, use is expected to last years, if not decades.